cheliu-computation/IMITATE-TMI2024/README.md

 ```

 ### Finetune on downstream tasks
-We evlauate the performance of M-FLAG on three downstream tasks: classification, object detection and semantic segmentation.
+We evlauate the performance of IMITATE on four downstream tasks: image classification, object detection, semantic segmentation and image-text retrieval tasks.

-For classification task, we follow [CheXclusion](https://github.com/LalehSeyyed/CheXclusion), please follow their offical code to extract data and implement classification tasks.
+For image-text retrieval task, we follow [GLoRIA-ICCV2021]([https://github.com/LalehSeyyed/CheXclusion](https://github.com/marshuang80/gloria)), please follow their offical code to extract data and implement Image-Text Retrieval tasks.

-For semantic segmentation and object detection, we follow [MGCA](https://github.com/HKU-MedAI/MGCA) offical configuration and code.
+For image classification, semantic segmentation and object detection, we follow [MGCA-NeurIPS2022](https://github.com/HKU-MedAI/MGCA) offical configuration and code.
 The dataset can be found in MGCA repository.